05nelsonm/dojo_interaction_script/README.md

 Samourai Dojo Interaction Script
 ================================

-Script has only been tested using:
+Script has been tested using:
   Ubuntu 18.04
   Dojo v1.2.0